 Experience this unique mix of old and new for yourself, taking time to explore Honolulu—Hawaii’s capital, President Barack Obama’s birthplace, and home to Pearl Harbor—as well as the inland valleys and the secluded beaches dotting Oahu’s majestic coastline.
-Here’s orderpizzaonlinewalledlakemi’s three-part series on how to make the most of a long weekend on the island.
+Here’s orderpizzaonlinewalledlakemi’s two-part series on how to make the most of a long weekend on the island.

 Summer flights to Honolulu International Airport from San Francisco International Airport start at around $400 round-trip, while flights from Oakland International Airport start at roughly $500 round-trip.